eevans6913/foreman_hyperv/README.md

 Example http(s)://HV-NAME.example.com:5985/wsman

-Make sure your HV servers have need prepared with winrm auickconfig or Enable-PSRemoting.
+Make sure your HV servers have need prepared with winrm quickconfig or Enable-PSRemoting.

 If you have anyissues, please let me know.